welldonestudio/welldonestudio.github.io/docs/tutorials/kms/aptos.md

 ## Examples

-You can send the transaction directly using the example below.
-The transaction needs to be sent through the faucet.
-Through the [following URL](https://aptoslabs.com/testnet-faucet), you can access the Aptos testnet faucet.
+To complete the transaction, follow the steps outlined below.
+A faucet is required to transmit a transaction.
+You can request faucet through the FAUCET tab in the wallet.

 :::warning
 The loss of all cryptocurrency holdings is possible if mnemonic is revealed.
 To execute the following example, use a test or development mnemonic.